Rebecca Kronick, PhD

 Work-Study Scholar - Antigua

 Hector is currently in university studying graphic design.
-As the work-study scholar, he assists with banking procedures, payments, and purchases, assists in logistics and coordination of events such as workshops, field trips, team-building activities, evaluations, and other office support.
+As the work-study scholar, he assists with banking procedures, payments, purchases, assists with logistics, coordinates events, and provides other office support.

 Alice Lee So Fong